docksal/docksal/docs/xdebug.md

 # Debugging with Drude, Xdebug and PhpStorm

-`cli` container has `xdebug` extension inbuilt but it is disabled by default for better performance.
+`xdebug` extension is disabled by default as it causes about 20% performance hit.
-Performance difference with and without Xdebug is ~20%.

 ## Prerequisites